 - Blood tests check for what is causing your biliary colic.

 - An x-ray of your abdomen may help determine what is causing your biliary colic.

 - An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound may be done to show blockages or other causes of your pain.

 - A CT scan , or CAT scan, is a type of x-ray that uses a computer takes pictures of your abdomen.
 The pictures may show a blockage or other causes of your pain.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - An MRI is a scan that uses powerful magnets and a computer to take pictures of your biliary system.
 An MRI may show blockages or growths.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.